Emil Bartoschek: Life

 Bartoschek was born in Czuchow, which became part of Poland in 1922.
 He began to learn and work in 1914 as a decorative painter in Czerwionka, where he also received drawing and painting lessons from the academic painter Gotschlich.
 His initial works were shown in a collective exhibition in Hindenburg in 1919.

 At the Bauhaus and in Breslau

 In 1920 he began his studies with the preliminary course of Johannes Itten at the Bauhaus in Weimar.
 He was also taught by Paul Klee and Wassily Kandinsky during his studies.
-Due to the turbulent political situation in the border area of Poland and German Silesia, he left Weimar, and in 1921 went to study at the National Academy of Fine and Applied Arts in Breslau (today: Wroclaw).
+Due to the turbulent political situation in the border area of Poland and German Silesia, he left Weimar, and in 1921 went to study at the State Academy of Fine and Applied Arts in Breslau (today: Wroclaw).
 He was a master student of Otto Mueller and Oskar Moll.
 He was a member of the artist group Die Brücke (The Bridge).
 From 1925 Bartoschek worked as an artist in Breslau and had solo exhibitions and participated also in collective exhibitions.
 He shared a studio with Alexander Camaro.
 In 1930 he married Elsa Bartoschek and moved in 1937 permanently to Berlin.